kenrampage/UGUI-Tools/README.md

-A few tools meant to help fill the gaps in Unitys UGUI and EventSystem setup.
+A few tools meant to help fill the gaps between Unity's EventSystem and Input System.
 - Draggable Object and matching Node script: Allows objects to be dragged, dropped, and installed seemlessly along other ui elements like buttons and sliders.
 - Virtual Pointer system: Adds an abstraction layer between the EventSystem/InputModule, and a Virtual Pointer gameobject allowing gamepad support and added input flexibility
 - Cursor Manager: Handles visual state of cursor